Activities, competitions and games for prospective students

-As the introduction on the site states, 'Playing cards are used to assign buyer and seller values in pit auction.
+'Playing cards are used to assign buyer and seller values in pit auction.
 Students mingle in a common area to negotiate trades over a number of trading periods.
 The prices and number of trades then form the basis of class discussion regarding the theoretical power of the basic competitive model.'

 The game can be played with up to 25 students and neatly illustrates the interaction of supply and demand by simulating trading on the floor of a commodities market.
 It is great fun and requires only a deck of playing cards and copies of the instruction and record sheets given in the appendix to the above paper.
 The game takes about 45 minutes and is simple to run, but some attention needs to be paid to detail (see page 5 in the paper).